 Nicholas Ciraldo earned a Bachelor of Music from Indiana University at Bloomington, where he studied with Ernesto Bitetti.
 He earned a Master of Music with Honors and Distinction in Performance from the New England Conservatory of Music, where he studied with David Leisner.
-He earned a Doctor of Musical Arts from the University of Texas at Austin, as a three-year recipient of the “Freeman Fellowship,” and he studied with Adam Holzman.
+He earned a Doctor of Musical Arts from the University of Texas at Austin as a three-year recipient of the “Freeman Fellowship” and student of Adam Holzman.
 His doctoral research involved the “1928 Manuscript” of the Etudes for Guitar by Heitor Villa-Lobos.
 He has released three full-length compact-disc recordings.